delta-io/delta-sharing/PROTOCOL.md

 ### responseFormat
 Indicates the format to expect in the [API Response Format in Parquet](#api-response-format-in-parquet), two values are supported.

-- parquet: Represents the format of the delta sharing protocol that has been used in `delta-sharing-spark` 1.0 and less, also the default format if `responseFormat` is missing from the header.
+- **parquet**: Represents the format of the delta sharing protocol that has been used in `delta-sharing-spark` 1.0 and less, also the default format if `responseFormat` is missing from the header.
 All the existing delta sharing connectors are able to process data in this format.
-- **delta**: format can be used to read a shared delta table with minReaderVersion > 1, which contains readerFeatures such as Deletion Vector or Column Mapping. `delta-sharing-spark` libraries that are able to process `responseformat=delta` will be released soon.
+- **delta**: format can be used to read a shared delta table with minReaderVersion > 1, which contains readerFeatures such as Deletion Vectors or Column Mapping. `delta-sharing-spark` libraries that are able to process `responseformat=delta` will be released soon.

 ### readerFeatures